Adoration Chapel is open:

 7:00 am - 6:00 pm

 3:00 pm - 10:00 pm

 3:00 pm - 11:00 pm

 For almost 21 years, our parish community has been blessed to have Perpetual Eucharistic Adoration on our campus.
-However, since the pandemic restrictions, we have had only limited Eucharistic Adoration in St Mary Church from 6pm to 10pm, Monday through Friday.
+However, since the pandemic restrictions, we have had only limited Eucharistic Adoration in St Mary Church.

 All of us can agree that we are facing many challenges in our world, country, church, and families.
 There is such a great need for people to pray, and to pray constantly as St Paul reminds us.
 (1 Thess.
 5:17) With the need for people to pray in mind, our parish is looking to resume Perpetual Eucharistic Adoration in St Mary Chapel.
 In order for us to open the Chapel 24/7, we need a lot of new adorers.

 As you may remember, the goal of Perpetual Eucharistic Adoration is to have two people to cover each of the 24 hours.
 This requires people from all generations, young, middle-age, and older parishioners ‘to step up” for this important ministry.